Cybersecurity Laws and Regulations Part 2

-This is part two (the final part) of an article about legal rules relating to cybersecurity.
+This is the second part of an article about legal rules relating to cybersecurity, providing more detail on each external rule.
 Laws, regulations, and other legal requirements impose legal duties regarding cybersecurity and the investigation and reporting of cybercrime.
-Cybersecurity meshes with privacy, so I cover privacy laws too.
-Part One of this article is more readable, here it is less conversational as I list some of the specific laws and regulations with a brief summary and relevant links.
+Cybersecurity meshes with privacy, so I cover privacy laws here too.

 Each organization should look at all of the different rules it needs to comply with, and work to harmonize them.
 Different rules use different terminology and may impose both overlapping and unique requirements.

-Now that you have an overview of important and general legal concepts, I will list some important laws and regulations that relate to cybersecurity and privacy.
+Continuing the prior article, we pick up here with Section 5, and I start to list some important laws and regulations that relate to cybersecurity and privacy.

-These are laws that apply generally regardless of the specific sector of the organization.
+These are laws that apply generally and do not depend upon the specific sector of the organization.

 - NCSL, Data Security Laws, Private Sector, https://www.ncsl.org/research/telecommunications-and-information-technology/data-security-laws.aspx